Both Lake Tahoe and Mammoth Lakes are popular vacation spots located in California.

 Lake Tahoe is much more than just a lake as there are numerous towns that surround the water.
 Within these towns there are tons of options for restaurants, cafes, shops and boutiques.

 The list of recreational activities available in Lake Tahoe is endless.
-Join a kayaking tour and paddle through Lake Tahoe’s crystal clear waters in a completely transparent kayak or go parasailing and enjoy the natural beauty of the region.
+This kayaking tour was one of my highlights as I got to paddle through Lake Tahoe’s crystal clear waters in a completely transparent kayak.

 For an unforgettable experience, join a helicopter tour over Lake Tahoe.
 During this once in a lifetime opportunity, you’ll get an incredible birds eye view of Lake Tahoe from above as well as nearby lakes, mountains and waterfalls.

-In the summer, you can spend the day by the beach at Sand Harbor.
+In the summer, I also spent an entire day by the beach at Sand Harbor.
 With crystal clear waters, long sandy beaches and rocky coves, Sand Harbor is the perfect place to spend a hot summer’s day.

 Activities In Mammoth Lakes

-Although Mammoth Lakes is most known for its incredible ski resort, there’s plenty of fun things to do year-round.
+Although Mammoth Lakes is mostly known for its incredible ski resort, there’s plenty of fun things to do year-round.

 Most activities are outdoors giving you the chance to escape life for a while and get lost in nature.